This article is a tourist guide on Italy and the most famous mountains in Italy.

 The country, which has Rome as its capital and largest city, comprises 301,340 km2 (116,350 sq mi) and shares land boundaries with France, Switzerland, Austria, Slovenia, and the enclave of Montenegro.

 Its geographical location has had a significant impact on its history.
-It has been home to a lot of different cultures over the years of development.
+It has been home to many different cultures over the years of development.

 Wooded slopes west of the Apennines are home to many of Italy’s historic cities, including Rome.
-Hot, dry coastlands and fertile plains where olives, almonds, and figs are produced can be found in the south.
+Hot, dry coastlands and fertile plains can be found in the south, where olives, almonds, and figs are produced.

 Ciao!
-In Italy, the land of romance and history, this is a typical greeting.
+This is a typical greeting in Italy, the land of romance and history.

 Despite being a relatively new country, Italy has a rich history and culture, officially united in 1861.